fortepan/fortepan.hu/README.md

 - Eleventy - Static site generator (https://11ty.dev)
 - Liquid as the templating language
-- Sass for writing CSS PostCSS + Autoprefixer for vendor prefixing CSS
+- Sass for writing CSS
+- PostCSS + Autoprefixer for vendor prefixing CSS
-- Webpack for compiling the Sass and JavaScript assets
+- Webpack for compiling Sass and JavaScript assets
 - Prettier, Stylelint, ESLint and Airbnb's base js linting configuration for basic code hyigene
-- Stimulus - a very efficinent HTML-first frontend javascript framework (https://stimulusjs.com)
+- Stimulus - a very efficinent HTML-first frontend javascript framework by Basecamp (https://stimulus.hotwire.dev/)
+- Vanilla Js

 The website is hosted on Netlify, the admin team is using Forestry CMS for content management.